ConyVidal/conyvidal.github.io/_pages/about.md

 My [doctoral research](https://conyvidal.github.io/research/) leverages mobile technology and intensive longitudinal designs to study life stress and its effects on emotions and behaviors like sleep and socializing.
 Ultimately, I seek to understand how people’s responses to various stressors relates to their short- and long-term health and wellbeing, and how this knowledge might inform individualized and timely approaches to care.

-I have ample experience (and a passion for) [teaching statistics and advising undergraduates in psychology](https://conyvidal.github.io/teaching).
-Additionally, I'm interested in [science and technology policy](https://conyvidal.github.io/policy) and occasionally write about related topics.
+I have several years of experience [teaching statistics and advising undergraduates in psychology](https://conyvidal.github.io/teaching).
+Additionally, I'm passionate about [science and technology policy](https://conyvidal.github.io/policy) and occasionally write about related topics.

 I grew up in Chile, lived in Singapore for two years on a [United World College](https://www.uwc.org/) scholarship, and moved to the United States for college (Harvard College '16).
 Prior to starting my Ph.D., I worked in Harvard Professor Leah Somerville’s lab managing the Human Connectome Project in Development, a NIH-funded multimodal brain study charting age-related changes in brain network properties in children, adolescents, and adults.